moorepants/eme185/content/pages/reports.rst

    This will be based off the amount requested and the quality of your work.
 Appendices
-   The appendices should include any details that support the content of your paper.
-It should include sufficient details that document your work this quarter.
+   The appendices should include any details that support the content of your paper. **Note that the report should make complete sense if the appendices are removed.** It should include sufficient details that document your work this quarter.
 This should be highly organized and easy to follow.
 At this point you can include details of your concept generation and selection process, your full set of needs and specs, CAD renderings, sketches, diagrams, abandoned designs, in-depth tasks lists and charts, extensive bill of materials, etc.

 This report should be self contained.
 Imagine if someone that has never seen your work picks up your report and wants to understand it in depth without you